pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 - 30 May 2023: Major refactoring to use the pandas existing API, the dataframe interchange API and to make the user be explicit to load the plugins
+- 13 June 2023: The PDEP did not get any support after several iterations, and its been closed as rejected by the author